What we know about a large dam's catastrophic breach in Ukraine

 The reactors have been shut down "for many months," Grossi said.
 They still require cooling to move residual heat out of their cores, but that requires much less water than normal operations.

+In fact, the six reactors only require about a fire hose-worth of water to keep them cool, according to Jacopo Buongiorno, a professor of nuclear science and engineering at MIT.

+"The bottom line is that they're not going to run out of that amount of water any time soon," he says.

-A crucial goal now, Grossi added, is to protect the remaining alternative supplies of water for the plant.
+A crucial goal now, Grossi added in his statement, is to protect the remaining alternative supplies of water for the plant.
 That includes a large cooling pond near the site along the Russian-held eastern bank, which he said would likely "be sufficient to provide water for cooling for some months."

 The structure had already been damaged